emilioq/data-structures/README.md

 # Supermart Checkout Area Simulation

-This is a course project for a "Data Structures" course.
+This is a course project for a Data Structures course.

 This program simulates a checkout area of a supermarket.
 The goal was to collect statistical information of the market's customers and cashiers.